Howze Board: History

 The Army's response to McNamara's memo was to form a board organized like the earlier Rogers Board.
 Howze, who had served on the Rogers Board (and was named in McNamara's memo), was selected to chair the Tactical Mobility Requirements Board on 25 April.
 The actual directive establishing the board was not issued until 3 May, after the board had started working, and Howze was given wide authority to deal with any agencies (military or civilian) he thought might be necessary for the board to complete its evaluation.

 Formation and organization

-The board was created by a letter from General Herbert B. Powell, Commanding General, United States Continental Army Command, dated 3 May 1962, although as noted above the board was already functioning by this date.
+The board was created by a letter from General Herbert B. Powell, Commanding General, Continental Army Command, dated 3 May 1962, although as noted above the board was already functioning by this date.
 Its eventual membership consisted of 240 military personnel and 53 civilians, not counting those assigned to troop tests, operational analysis, and war gaming.
 The Board consisted of a governing board, a review committee, an advisory panel, and a secretariat.
 An additional steering committee was formed from the board president (Howze), the review committee, and the secretariat.
 All but one of the men mentioned in McNamara's original memo were included on the board, either on the review committee or the secretariat.
 The bulk of the work was done by working committees and groups (seven committees between 5 May and 21 June, and eight groups from 22 June and July 31).